-- A. The student will complete entrance assessment in a secure setting.
+- A, The student will complete an entrance assessment in a secure setting.
 This assessment will be evaluated by the 7th-12th grade ELA Academic Team.
 A score of 80+ is required. - B. A student who attended a school other than CMS for 8th grade English must complete the exact entrance assessment (see above).
 This sample will be evaluated by the 7th-12th grade ELA Academic Team.
 2. GPA:

-A. The student must have an average of 90%-100% at the end of the quarter 3 in a related 8th grade class to be admitted into Pre-AP English 9.
+A..
+The student must have an average of 90% - 100% at the end of Quarter 3 in a related 8th grade class to be admitted into Pre-AP English 9.

 Students who do not meet Advanced Placement entrance requirements may make an appeal, in writing, to the High School Principal.
-The deadline to appeals is the Friday following CHS graduation.
-Appeals will be reviewed by Guidance staff, administration, and department leadership.
+The deadline for appeals is the Friday following CHS graduation.
+Appeals will be reviewed by guidance staff, administration and departmental leadership.
 Appeals should be based on extenuating circumstances that families feel impacted their students' qualifications for AP programming.

-SOCIAL STUDIES DEPARTMENT

-Social Studies Department Faculty
+Social Studies Department

+SOCIAL STUDIES DEPARTMENT FACULTY

 Mr. Peter Cook

 Mr. Michael Griggs - Academic Team Leader

 Ms. Ashley Keegan

 Mr. Mark Pearson

 Mr. Owen Poland

 Global History & Geography I

 Full Year Grade 9 1 Credit Level I Course

 Grade 9 begins with the Paleolithic Era and the development of the first civilizations, continues with an examination of classical societies, and traces the expansion of trade networks and their global impact.
-This course emphasizes the key themes of interactions over time, shifts in political power, and the role of belief systems.
+The course emphasizes the key themes of interactions over time, shifts in political power, and the role of belief systems.

-Advanced Placement (AP) World History I

-Full Year Grade 9 1 Credit Level III Course

-9th Grade students wishing to undertake a more rigorous course of study may opt for the AP section.
-This course primarily focuses on early civilization to absolutism around 1750.
-Students who are successful in AP are those with strong reading and writing skills.
-This course uses a college level textbook and requires additional time outside the classroom as compared to the Regents level course.
+Mr. Cook Global History & Geography I Advanced Placement (AP) World History I Full Year Grade 9 1 Credit Level III Course grade students wishing undertake more rigorous course of study may opt for the AP This course primarily section. focuses civilization to absolutism around 1750, as described Students who are successful in AP are those with strong reading and writing skills.
+This course uses a college level textbook and requires additional time spent outside the classroom as compared the Regents level cours.
 A summer reading and writing assignment is required.

-See Entrance / Continuance Requirements below
+See Entrance / Continuance below.